+Instead of allowing others to set hurdles for themselves, Kaplan understood that those who reached their potential set their own goals.
+Throughout his career, Kaplan realized that ambitious professionals spend a substantial amount of time thinking about strategies that will help them achieve greater levels of success.
+By striving for a more impressive job title, higher compensation, or increased responsibility, ambitious professionals often allow their definition of success to be influenced by family, friends, and colleagues.
 Despite their achievements and high level of success, Kaplan found that many ambitious professionals lacked a true sense of professional satisfaction and fulfillment.
-Kaplan wrote that he met a large number of “impressive executives who expressed deep frustration with their careers.
+Kaplan wrote that he met many “impressive executives who expressed deep frustration with their careers.
 They looked back and felt that they should have achieved more or even wished that they had chosen a different career altogether.”

 In an August 3, 2017 Harvard Business Review article Emily Esfahani Smith, August 3, 2017 Harvard Business Review article "How to Find Meaning in a Job That Isn't Your True Calling," posed the question ‘why do so few people find fulfillment in their work?’ to Amy Wrzesniewski from the Yale School of Management.
 Wrzesniewski studies the intersection of work and fulfillment and explained “students think their calling is under a rock, and if they turn over enough rocks, they will find it.”
 While the research overwhelming confirms meaning is the top benefit Millennials want from a job, Wrzesniewski’s research shows that less than 50% of people see their work as a calling.
 So many of her students are left feeling anxious and frustrated and completely unsatisfied by the good jobs and careers they do secure.”